progame1201/Uptimer/README.md

-ping - simply sends a ping to an ip. natcat - same as ping but allows ports specification (only available from unix systems). http - sends a head request to a domain and does not stop until 200 response (may encounter difficulties with anti ddos services). nmap - UDP/TCP verification method (work only on Unix systems) this method is not very effective.
+ping - simply sends a ping to an ip. natcat - same as ping but allows ports specification (only available from unix systems). http - sends a head request to a domain and does not stop until 200 response (may encounter difficulties with anti ddos services).

 Special thanks to: @Rysik5318#7967 and @EVA#1130